vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 ## Initialization

-To initialize a fresh new vlayer project, just run the following command:
+To initialize a fresh new vlayer project, run the following command:
 ```bash
 $ vlayer init project-name
 ```